tanjilak/waterquality_app/README.md

 would only show ph column from the 'data' table when the week_id is only '1'.

 ### Continued Development

 For future projects, I would love to get a better understanding of SQL and actually analyzing more of the data.
 Incorporating SQL techniques for the database would improve the application. <br/>

 I would also try to use different application languages.
-Next time, I might use JAVA instead of Flutter for a better understanding of mobile applications.
+Next time, I might use React Native or Xcode instead of Flutter for a better understanding of mobile applications.

 ## Author

 - Website - [Tanjila Kabir](https://tanjilak.github.io/)

-## Acknowledgments